PayPal’s 5 biggest acquisitions before its $2.2 billion iZettle deal

-PayPal announced that it is buying European Square competitor iZettle last night, in a deal worth $2.2 billion.
-While it may raise some questions around the ambitions of European technology startups, given that iZettle had recently revealed its intentions to go public, it also revealed how eager PayPal is to boost its brick-and-mortar aspirations in Europe.
+PayPal announced last night that it is buying European Square competitor iZettle in a deal worth $2.2 billion.
+While this may raise questions around the ambitions of European technology startups, given that iZettle had recently revealed its intention to go public, it also highlighted how eager PayPal is to boost its brick-and-mortar aspirations in Europe.

-But where does the iZettle deal sit compared to PayPal’s previous acquisitions?
-It turns out that iZettle represents PayPal’s biggest acquisition by quite some distance.
+But how does the iZettle deal compare to PayPal’s previous acquisitions?
+It turns out that iZettle represents PayPal’s biggest acquisition by a hefty margin.

-Here’s a look at PayPal’s five previous biggest acquisitions that we have figures for.
-Some of these include deals technically completed by eBay as PayPal’s previous parent company.
+Here’s a look at the five biggest previous PayPal acquisitions that we have figures for.
+Some of these include deals technically completed by eBay, as PayPal’s previous parent company.

 1. Xoom (2015): $890 million

-PayPal snapped up international money transfer service Xoom for $890 million back in 2015, PayPal’s final acquisition before it spun out from its parent company eBay.
+PayPal snapped up international money transfer service Xoom for $890 million back in 2015.
+This was PayPal’s final acquisition before it spun out from parent company eBay.
 The San Francisco-based company continues to operate today as a standalone service within PayPal.

 2. Braintree (2013): $800 million

-Mobile and web payments processing company Braintree became part of PayPal’s business in 2013, with PayPal paying $800 million to close the deal.
-Braintree remains a key business unit for PayPal today, serving to facilitate payments for ecommerce companies around the world.
+Mobile and web payments processing company Braintree became part of PayPal’s business in 2013, with the latter paying $800 million to close the deal.
+Braintree remains a key business unit for PayPal today, facilitating payments for ecommerce companies around the world.

 3. Paydiant (2015): $280 million